ethanfreire/100-days-of-code/log.md

 **Today's Progress**: So learned today React shallow merge best practices and how that can affect state, and the output on re-rendering.
 Tricky.
 I've got to remember to have matching value type when shallow merging.

+### Day 3: June 17, 2022

+**Today's Progress**: Learned a bit more on setState.
+A secondary Callback function is quite useful if you want to get an accurate representation of what your current state is, as React works asynchronously.